ArrowrIcon Home icon

 Beetroots

 Beetroot was also plentiful, but it needed so much cooking that housewives wouldn't buy it unless it was already cooked and prepared.
-My father bought a second-hand gas copper*, and Saturday afternoon boiled a copper full of beetroot ready for skinning when cold on Sunday morning.
+My father bought a second-hand gas copper, and every Saturday afternoon boiled a copper full of beetroot ready for skinning when cold on Sunday morning.
 In this form, the beetroot sold very well.
 Customers brought along their own containers for it, as the red juice stained badly and would leak through paper bags in no time.

 Alan Talbot